Aisle5Oakland/aisle5oakland.github.io/_beermenu/55-LuckyDevilAleisterAbbey.md

  - is_light: " "
  - is_malty: "True"
  - is_sour: " "
+long_desc: "Aleister Abbey is a Belgian style Blonde Abbey brewed according to Belgian traditions.
+Brewed golden and complex like the sun.
+This brew is refreshing, with delicious caramel malt notes and subtle noble hop undertones."
 ---

 This is the description for Lucky Devil Abbey Ale